muhammedenesbalci/C/2_Variables_and_Data_Types/README.md

 # Variables and Data Types

+## Content
+- Primitive data types.
+Such as, int, float, char etc.
+- Enum
+- Escape characters
+- Format Specifiers.
+Such as, %d, %u.

+## Informations

 ## Enum
 - Enum is a data type used to define a set of named integer constants.
 It provides a way to create a group of named integer constants, making the code more readable and maintainable.
 The syntax for declaring an enum is as follows
     ```